rails/rails/guides/source/initialization.md

 @wrapped_app ||= build_app app
 ```

-The +app+ method here is defined like so:
+The `app` method here is defined like so:

 ```ruby
 def app